24/10/2024

 24/11/2024

 This is so bloody crazy.
 There’s been another death.
 I don’t know much yet, possibly something related to substance abuse.
 But sure enough the guy is on the list.
-And there have been more messages going out from the user directory.
+You know, the list that shouldn’t exist.
+The users that the directory server contacted.
+And there have been more messages going out from the fucking user directory.

 I have to stop this.
 But I don’t know how!